boisebrigade/courtbot/README.md

 ## License
-ICS, 2018, Code for America
+ISC, 2018, Code for America

 See [LICENSE.md](LICENSE.md)